threefoldfoundation/rexplorer/README.md

 GOARCH       amd64
 ```

+> `rexplorer` supports Go 1.9 and above.
+Older versions of Golang may work but aren't supported.

 ## Usage

-To start a rexplorer instance for the standard network,
+To start a `rexplorer` instance for the standard network,
 storing all persistent non-redis data into a sub directory of the current root directory,
 you can do so as simple as: